kubernetes/kops/docs/operations/etcd_backup_restore_encryption.md

 ### Backup requirement

-A Kubernetes cluster deployed with kops stores the etcd state in two different AWS EBS volumes per master node.
+A Kubernetes cluster deployed with kOps stores the etcd state in two different AWS EBS volumes per master node.
 One volume is used to store the Kubernetes main data, the other one for events.
 For a HA master with three nodes this will result in six volumes for etcd data (one in each AZ).
 An EBS volume is designed